tinuzz/python-solaredge/README.md

 The following note was largely shamelessly stolen from https://github.com/jbuehl/solaredge/, because it is equally true for this library.

-When this project was started, SolarEdge inverters communicated with their monitoring server using a proprietary data format that was sent in the clear.
-It was possible to reverse engineer most of the messages in order to obtain the optimizer level data which was not otherwise available.
-The same data was also available on the RS232 and RS485 interfaces which were provided on their inverters.
-A few years later, SolarEdge implemented a homegrown encryption algorithm for the communications to their monitoring server, which prevented access for a while until an effort by a number of contributors to this project was successful in figuring out the algorithm which got it working again.
+When jbuehl's project was started, even before this Python library was created from it, SolarEdge inverters communicated with their monitoringserver using a proprietary data format that was sent in the clear.
+It was possible to reverse engineer most of the messages in order to obtain the optimizer level data whichwas not otherwise available.
+The same data was also available on the RS232 and RS485interfaces which were provided on their inverters.
+A few years later, SolarEdgeimplemented a homegrown encryption algorithm for the communications to their monitoring server, which prevented access for a while until an effort by a number of contributors to this project was successful in figuring out the algorithm which got it working again.